stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 # Configuring Security #

-MacOS is a reasonably secure operating system, but unfortunately convenience has won out over security in a few places.
+macOS is a reasonably secure operating system, but unfortunately convenience has won out over security in a few places.
 These can easily be corrected by changing a few settings.
 If you are using a laptop then you should probably make all of these changes as soon as possible.